Mridu-Shukla/smart-shuffle/README.md

 # Smart-Shuffle Music Portal (SS Music)
 It is a music recommendation system which uses **Collaborative Filtering Recommendation Algorithm** to help the user in creating their playlists based on their favourites.

+The Dataset for project has been generated using the Spotipy, a Spotify API which provides all the songs in the playlists along with the audio features.

 ### Quick Start Guide
 ```bash